 And, since Ottawa has already taxed the money, the government doesn’t care when you withdraw the accumulated assets.
 This year, next year, in 20 years, the CRA is indifferent to the timing.

 The amount of TFSA contribution room you have varies based on your age.
 But, overall, the TFSA is relatively straightforward financially speaking.

 For younger people, TFSA works wonders for three main reasons.

 In Canada, younger people earn less on average than older Canadians.
 In 2010, for instance, English-speaking income earners aged 15 to 24 made $13,500 versus those 45 to 54 who pulled in almost $58,000.

 So Ottawa takes less income tax as a percentage from the barely shaving crowd compared to higher income earners.
 Thus, a youngster can reach the same TFSA target, say $10,000, as an older person at a lower gross income level.

-Also, the TFSA contribution limit is the same for everyone regardless of income (the 2017 TFSA contribution limitis $5,500.)
+Also, the TFSA contribution limit is the same for everyone regardless of income (you can find your current limit using our TFSA room calculator).
 So, younger people don’t face lower contribution ceilings because they make less, as is the case under RRSP rules.